Last updated May 07, 2021

 When the car is ready, you can either collect it or arrange to have it delivered.
 You will be able to drive the car for the term of your agreement while adhering to the contract conditions, such as driving within the specified mileage.
 However, if you exceed your mileage allowance, you will incur additional fees when you return the car.

-At the end of the agreement, you simply return the car to the finance company.
+At the end of agreement you simply return the car to the finance company.
 Unlike PCP, there is no option to purchase the vehicle, although you may be able to extend your Personal Contract Hire agreement at the discretion of the leasing company.
 You will need to ensure that you return the car with all original documents and in good condition.
 If the vehicle has any damage deemed more than general wear and tear, you may be liable for the costs.

 Personal Contract Hire has several similarities and differences to Personal Contract Purchase.
 Like PCP, you will pay a deposit and fixed monthly payments which are set out in the contract, but the differences arise at the end of the agreement.
 With PCP, you can purchase the vehicle and become the legal owner, whereas with PCH there is no option to buy.